Azure-for-Startups/Content/README.md

 # Title

-The purpose of this GitHub repository is to help **startups** quickly engage and get up and running on key Azure services.
-You'll find links to key documentation, tutorials and code packets focused.
+The purpose of this GitHub repository is to help **startups** quickly engage and get up and running on Azure services.
+You'll find links to key documentation, tutorials and code packets.
 If you have feedback on the content please submit an [issue] (https://github.com/XynergiesLLC/Content/issues).
 <br><br>
 ##Table of contents
    <table class="table table-bordered table-striped table-hover border-0px">